Diane Amado-Tate, MS-HSA, MSN, R.N., NE-BCVice President/Chief Nursing Officer, Doctors Hospital

 With an interest in nursing mentorship and palliative and supportive care, Ms. Caraway is a member of the Florida Palliative Care Coalition and winner of the 2018 Diversity Award.
 She is active in numerous professional committees and enjoys volunteering, spending time with her husband, John, and their family, traveling, antiquing and home renovations.

-Melissa Durbin, R.N., MSN, NEAVice President/Chief Nursing Officer, Boca Raton Regional Hospital
+Melissa Durbin, R.N., MSN, NEA-BCVice President/Chief Nursing Officer, Boca Raton Regional Hospital

-A seasoned professional with nearly 30 years in nursing practice and leadership, Melissa Durbin has served as vice president and chief nursing officer at Boca Raton Regional Hospital since 2013.
+A seasoned professional with more than 40 years in nursing practice and leadership, Melissa Durbin has served as vice president and chief nursing officer at Boca Raton Regional Hospital since 2013.
 In this capacity, she is responsible for all nursing and other patient-care functions and services within the organization.
 Ms. Durbin manages the assessment, planning, coordination, implementation and evaluation of nursing practices on a facility level.
 She is accountable for ensuring high-quality, safe and appropriate nursing care, competency of clinical staff and effective resource management.
-She also serves as president of the Nursing Consortium of South Florida.

 Ms. Durbin joined Boca Regional in 2006 as executive director of Lynn Heart & Vascular Institute and the hospital’s critical care and emergency services.
 Prior to that post, she was director of trauma and critical care services at Delray Medical Center.